VenkatVk4622/windows-web-app-migration-assistant/README.md

 # windows-web-app-migration-assistant
-This Fileis to migrate a sample ASP.NET web application to a fully managed AWS Elastic Beanstalk environment using the interactive Windows Web Application Migration Assistant (WWAMA)
+This File is to migrate a sample ASP.NET web application to a fully managed AWS Elastic Beanstalk environment using the interactive Windows Web Application Migration Assistant (WWAMA)